 5. You keep snapping at others.

 People are annoying, that’s a fact.
-But if you’re noticing that you’re more irritable than usual, it might be a sign that burnout is affecting your overall mood.
+But if you’re noticing that you’re more irritable than usual, it might be a sign that burnout is affecting your mood.
 It’s easy to take things out on other people, but it never results in anything worthwhile.

 Instead, take responsibility for your time and energy.
 Make sure you’re not over-committing yourself and taking on things that will drain you.
 Set boundaries around your time and energy so you can enjoy some much-needed alone time.